pUrGe12/TerminAI/README.md

 7. The smaller GPT models will basically try to generate a json type object of the necessary parameters, to fulfill the request and see which parameters are missing.
 The missing ones, they'll add on their own.

+Note that they will have the help of the setup_config file which contains the directory structure and the necessary names to generate perfect commands (This will be more relevant in the future).

 > [!IMPORTANT]
 > The breakout will broadcast this message to a certain group of ports, specific for file operations, like read, write, delete, touch, change permissions etc. There are many.
 The relevant ones respond with a 'yes' and therein lies bash scripts or `os commands`, whichever is more convinent that they can run based on what they do.